 This very recent inheritance case is of great interest to many of our Perth family law clients.

-The parties were married but similar principals may apply to de facto couples in family law in Perth, Western Australia.
+The parties were married but similar principles may apply to de facto couples in family law in Perth, Western Australia.

 The Full Court awarded the wife 47.5 % of the 7.4 million dollar property pool (which included the inheritance her husband received) based on her superior contributions during the marriage.